Rescuing Broken Discourse with Logic

 Depending on the perspective of the different people in my life I am many things: a son, a father, a brother; A student, a teacher, a mentor; A friend, a colleague, a training partner.
 And yet, in all these capacities I have learned one lesson well, and seen it play out repeatedly.
 Failure is critical for growth, and letting loved ones fail is one of the hardest manifestations of loving them that there is.

 This is never more acute than when it comes to your child.
 It is one of the most painful struggles in normal parenting.
-Seeing a that a child is making poor choices and is therefore on a path to failure, letting it happen, and watching the fallout is heart-rending.
+Seeing that a child is making poor choices and is therefore on a path to failure, letting it happen, and watching the fallout is heart-rending.
 And yet, the alternative is worse: Letting them believe that there is always a safety net.

 As parents, it is our job and our duty to give our children all the tools and guidance they need to succeed as they grow.
 But it is not our job to give them success.
 It is not our job to undo their failures, or to mask them as something else.
 In fact, any “success” that is not earned is not a success at all, and any part we play in delivering these false successes is, in fact, failing in our duties as parents.